craftingcity/RollHighOrDie/Combat and Actions/Combat Definitions.md

 Slashing Damage is usually dealt by physical attacks with bladed instruments, such as swords or axes.

 #### Piercing
-Piercing Damage is usually dealt by physical attacks with pointed instruments thrust
+Piercing Damage is usually dealt by physical attacks with thrusting instruments or projectiles.

 #### Acid
+Acid Damage is typically chemical in nature, and can impose chemical burns, organ damage, or - in extreme cases - .

 #### Cold
 #### Electric
 #### Fire